Pendulum (drum and bass band): 2011–2015: Knife Party and hiatus

 On 26 October 2010, Swire announced that a new record was in the works.
 This new record was set to be heavily punk influenced.
-The next album was expected to be a significant departure from usage of drum & bass tempo, for a faster tempo in the form of punk, and a slower tempo in the form of dubstep.
+The next album was expected to be a significant departure from usage of drum and bass tempo, for a faster tempo in the form of punk, and a slower tempo in the form of dubstep.

 On 29 March 2011, Swire revealed that there would be no "new album" for a while.
 However, he did add that there would be "def new material" later in the year.

 Pendulum opened for Linkin Park on several selected dates during the band's 2011 "A Thousand Suns" North American tour.
-They also headlined their own tour supported by Innerpartysystem who are also a Electronic Rock band.
+They also headlined their own tour supported by Innerpartysystem who are also an Electronic Rock band.

-Pendulum played at the 2011 Download Festival, Oxegen, The Eden Sessions, Glastonbury Festival, T in the Park, and V Festival, headlined Global Gathering, an exclusive London show at South West Four and finally headlined the first night of Bestival on the Isle Of Wight.
+Pendulum played at the 2011 Download Festival, Oxegen, The Eden Sessions, Glastonbury Festival, T in the Park, and V Festival, headlined Global Gathering, an exclusive London show at South West Four and finally headlined the first night of Bestival on the Isle of Wight.

 Pendulum headlined at Rhythm & Vines 2011 in Gisborne, New Zealand.
-They also were one of the headliners on the Main Stage line-up at the LovEvolution 2011 Dance Festival & Parade in Oakland, California, which had over 50 DJs and 15 or more parade floats.
+They also were one of the headliners on the Main Stage line-up at the LovEvolution 2011 Dance Festival and Parade in Oakland, California, which had over 50 DJs and 15 or more parade floats.

 On 3 January 2012, Pendulum announced that they would be taking a hiatus from touring while thanking their fans for the last several years.
 They went on to state that they might create a new record in 2013.
 Six months later on 16 June 2012, Rob Swire re-iterated that there would be no further Pendulum live shows and also withdrew his plans of releasing a new record in 2013, as Knife Party had become his primary project.
-El Hornet & MC Verse, meanwhile, continued to perform DJ sets across the world using the alias, while the remaining members of the band began to partake in various side projects.
+El Hornet and MC Verse, meanwhile, continued to perform DJ sets across the world using the alias, while the remaining members of the band began to partake in various side projects.